afullerhouseatlantic/website/recommendations/entry-machines.md

 ### **Cafelat Robot** ([$310 - $449](https://www.cafelatstore.com/products/robotpowdercoating))
-Similar to the Flair but with higher build quality and an easier workflow
+Similar to the Flair but with higher build quality and an easier workflow.
 #### Pros:
 - Preheating somewhat optional with medium-dark roasts due to low thermal mass
 - Looks cool with googly eyes